 Preference will be given to those who attend a public school or attend a private school on a scholarship.

-Levels: Must be in 9th grade at the time of the application.
+Levels: Must be in 10th or 11th grade at the time of the application.

 Location: Applicants must live with a 50 mile radius of the SMASH Site that they are applying to.